 b) the need to sustain current achievements and intensify efforts in promoting and financing ICTs for development;

-c) the global challenges of the rapidly evolving telecommunication/ICT environment, as identified in Annex 1 to Resolution 71 (Rev. Busan, 2014),
+c) the global challenges of the rapidly evolving telecommunication/ICT environment, as identified in Annex 2 to Resolution 71 (Rev. Dubai, 2018),

 resolves

-1 to endorse a shared global vision for the development of the telecommunication/ICT sector, under the agenda "Connect 2020", envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";
+1 to reconfirm the shared global vision for the development of the telecommunication/ICT sector, under the agenda "Connect 2030", envisaging "an information society, empowered by the interconnected world, where telecommunications/ICTs enable and accelerate social, economic and environmentally sustainable growth and development for everyone";

-2 to endorse the four high-level strategic goals detailed below and the respective targets detailed in annex to this resolution, inspiring and inviting all stakeholders and entities to work together to implement the Connect 2020 Agenda:
+2 to endorse the high-level strategic goals stipulated in PP Resolution 71 , inspiring and inviting all stakeholders and entities to work together to implement the ‘Connect 2030 Agenda’, contributing to the 2030 Agenda for Sustainable Development;

-– Goal 1: Growth – Enable and foster access to and increased use of telecommunications/ICTs

-– Goal 2: Inclusiveness – Bridge the digital divide and provide broadband for all

-– Goal 3: Sustainability – Manage challenges resulting from telecommunication/ICT development

-– Goal 4: Innovation and partnership – Lead, improve and adapt to the changing telecommunication/ICT environment;

-3 to call upon Member States to continue active engagement in ongoing discussions on the Post-2015 Development Agenda, working with the United Nations Secretary-General, to ensure the important role of telecommunications/ICT as a key enabler for achieving the MDGs, the Post-2015 Development Agenda and the SDGs, and to help ensure the importance of telecommunications/ICT for the Post-2015 UN Development Agenda that integrates in a balanced manner the economic, social and environmental dimensions of sustainable development,
+3 to call upon Member States to continue leveraging telecommunications/ICT as a key enabler for achieving the 2030 Agenda for Sustainable Development and the Sustainable Development Goals,

 instructs the Secretary-General

-1 to monitor the progress towards achievement of the Connect 2020 Agenda, leveraging data, among others, from the ITU World Telecommunication/ICT Indicators database and the Partnership on Measuring ICT for Development;
+1 to monitor the progress towards achievement of the ‘Connect 2030 Agenda’, leveraging data, among others, from the ITU World Telecommunication/ICT Indicators database and the Partnership on Measuring ICT for Development;

-2 to disseminate information and share knowledge and best practices on national, regional and international initiatives contributing to the Connect 2020 Agenda;
+2 to disseminate information and share knowledge and best practices on national, regional and international initiatives contributing to the ‘Connect 2030 Agenda’;

-3 to further facilitate implementation of the WSIS Action Lines assigned to the responsibility of ITU, in accordance with the Connect 2020 Agenda;
+3 to further facilitate implementation of the WSIS Action Lines assigned to the responsibility of ITU, in accordance with the ‘Connect 2030 Agenda’;

-4 to present annual consolidated progress reports to the ITU Council;
+4 to present annual consolidated progress reports to the ITU Council; and 4-year consolidated progress reports to the plenipotentiary conference

 5 to bring this resolution to the attention of all interested parties, including, in particular, UNGA, the United Nations Development Programme and the Economic and Social Council, for cooperation in its implementation;

-6 to continue to support Member States in their active engagement with regard to resolves 3 of this resolution,
+6 to continue to support Member States in their engagement with regard to resolves 3 of this resolution,

 instructs the Directors of the Bureaux

-to report on the progress towards achievement of the objectives and outcomes of the work of each Sector, as elaborated within the strategic plan for the Union for 2016-2019 in Annex 2 to Resolution 71 (Rev. Busan, 2014), that contributes to the Connect 2020 agenda,
+to report on the progress towards achievement of the objectives and outcomes of the work of each Sector, as elaborated within the strategic plan for the Union for 2020-2023 in Annex 1 to Resolution 71 (Rev. Dubai, 2018), that contributes to the ‘Connect 2030 agenda’,

 instructs the Director of the Telecommunication Development Bureau

-to coordinate the collection, provision and dissemination of indicators and statistics that measure and provide comparative analysis for the progress towards achievement of the Global Telecommunication/ICT Targets, and report on the progress as part of the annual Measuring the Information Society report,
+to coordinate the collection, provision, and dissemination of indicators and statistics that measure and provide comparative analysis for the progress towards achievement of the Targets of the ITU Strategic Plan 2020-2023, and report on the progress through the annual Measuring the Information Society report,

 instructs the Council

-1 to review the annual progress achieved towards the accomplishment of the Connect 2020 Agenda;
+1 to review the annual progress achieved towards the accomplishment of the ‘Connect 2030 Agenda’;

-2 to present an assessment of the progress towards achieving the Connect 2020 Agenda to the next plenipotentiary conference,
+2 to present an assessment of the progress towards achieving the ‘Connect 2030 Agenda’ to the next plenipotentiary conference,

 invites the Member States

-1 to participate actively in the implementation of the Connect 2020 Agenda, and contribute with national, regional and international initiatives;
+1 to participate actively in the implementation of the ‘Connect 2030Agenda’, and contribute with national, regional and international initiatives;

-2 to invite all other stakeholders to contribute and work together towards the Connect 2020 Agenda;
+2 to invite all other stakeholders to contribute and work together towards the ‘Connect 2030 Agenda’;

-3 to provide data and statistics, as appropriate, to monitor progress towards the achievement of the Connect 2020 Agenda;
+3 to provide data and statistics, as appropriate, to monitor progress towards the achievement of the ‘Connect 2030 Agenda’;